 Possible Texas Spinal Cord Injury Expenses

 The types of losses you can claim for in the case of a spinal cord injury in the Houston area include:

 - Past and future medical expenses: for partial or complete paralysis this can be anything from a few hundred thousand dollars per year up to millions of dollars

 - The costs of in-home services and care

 Negligent parties should be held accountable for the back or spinal cord injury they have caused you.

-DeHoyos Law can help you seek maximum compensation for your injuries.
+DeHoyos Accident Attorneys can help you seek maximum compensation for your injuries.